Our 5 Favorite Spots for the Best Crepes in Paris [2024]

 Marché Bastille

 Bastille is one of Paris’ most famous fresh produce markets, and a perfect place to check out how the locals shop.
 Nestled in among award-winning fishmongers and mountains of organic vegetables is one of the best crepes we’ve ever had.
-Now that might be because Marché Bastille is held on Sunday mornings, when heads are feeling heavy and that mixture of hot melted cheese and pork sausage with lashings of butter is exactly what’s needed.
-But it might also be because this family-run stall is packed full of traditional Brittany ingredients and recipes; chestnut cream and yogurt, or tripe sausage from Gueméné make your galette just that extra bit more authentic.
+Let your nose be guided by the mixture of hot melted cheese and pork sausage with lashings of butter.

-La Crêperie at Marché Notre Dame (Versailles)
+La CrĂȘperie at MarchĂ© Notre Dame (Versailles)

 Versailles, in all its golden splendor, unfortunately boasts very few good restaurants.
 Luckily for us, tucked in the back corner of the sprawling fresh produce market is one of the finest creperies in all the region.

-The stall, simply called “La Crêperie,” is the perfect marriage of all things Brittany: salted butter and nutty buckwheat rolled into a delectable treat, ready to be devoured on the spot.
+The stall, simply called “La CrĂȘperie,” is the perfect marriage of all things Brittany: salted butter and nutty buckwheat rolled into a delectable treat, ready to be devoured on the spot.
 Schedule in some time to wander around the market on your way to visit the Palace of Versailles, because it all shuts down around 3 p.m.

 Lulu la Nantaise

 A stone’s throw from the Canal Saint-Martin is this authentic little crepe and galette specialist.
 Nestled between natural wine bars, trendy bookstores and artisan coffee shops, Lulu la Nantaise knows their crowd, and thus serves only organic produce and a ton of vegetarian options.
-Their classic ham and cheese galette certainly deserves its place on the menu, and is joined by original combinations like Camembert, confit onions and walnuts, or goat’s cheese with zucchini and tomatoes, season permitting.
+Their classic ham and cheese galette certainly deserves its place on the menu, and is joined by original combinations like Camembert, confit onions, and walnuts, or goat’s cheese with zucchini and tomatoes, season permitting.

-The trendy Canal Saint-Martin is where Paris’ picnickers hang out, with groups of people lining up along its edges as soon as the sun is out.
+The trendy – and picturestque – Canal Saint-Martin neighborhood is where Paris’ picnickers hang out, with groups of people lining up along its edges as soon as the sun is out.
 Get your galettes and crepes to go, or enjoy Lulu’s terrace, the perfect spot to catch some rays from May through September.

 crepes with strawberries and powdered sugar